International Student Health Insurance Plan

 - Go http://tamuk.myahpcare.com/waiver

 - If your plan meets the TAMU waiver criteria, click the button on the bottom of waiver criteria page.

-- On the Student Registration page you will be asked to enter your demographic information and to select a password.
+- If you are new to the Waiver System, click on the "New Student Registration" link and you will be asked to enter your demographic information and to select a password.
 Select the ‘Register’ button when done.
 Go to step #7 below.

 - If you have previously created your account select the ‘Student Login’ link in the upper right corner of this page.